467 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 465 Beacon to the east and 469 Beacon to the west.

 George Parker was an inventor and manufacturer of games, the founder of George S. Parker & Co. (in 1883) which had become Parker Brothers in 1888.

-They continued to live at 467 Beacon during the 1923-1924 season, but moved thereafter to 46 Mt.
-Vernon.
+The Parkers continued to live at 467 Beacon during the 1923-1924 season, but moved thereafter.
+During the 1925-1926 winter season they lived at 1 Louisburg Square.

 Willis P. Beal, a bank trust officer and later an investment broker, married in July of 1933 to Cecily D. Livermore.
 After their marriage, they lived at 101 Chestnut.